liaoya/openwrt-scripts/premise/sdk/README.md

 - <https://github.com/kenzok8/openwrt-packages>
 - <https://github.com/liuran001/openwrt-packages>

 The modified `ssr-plus` also need many dependencies.
-The good news is it can be built seprately.
+The good news is it can be built seperately.

 ## Reference